vertex-lab/website/content/docs/faq.md

 [Personalized PageRank](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8895775), on the other hand, tailors the results to an individual, adjusting rankings based on their unique connections and interactions within the graph.

-### What do you mean by "global" if there is no global state in nostr?
+### What do you mean by "global"?

-Our crawler attempts to retrieve profile data from as many relays as possible (there may be places we obviously cannot reach).
-Since we only store updated profile data, we can easily scale.
-In addition, we have systems in place to prevent spammers from attacking us with tons of low quality profiles.
+On nostr there is no global state.
+However, our crawler gathers profile data from multiple relays to provide the most comprehensive view of the network.
+To maintain data quality and prevent spam attacks, we implement systems that filter out low-quality profiles and mitigate abuse.

 ### How can I integrate Vertex into my app?